flutter/website/src/content/app-architecture/cookbook/offline-first.md

-you want to ensure that the access to this data is as fast as possible, and that it doesn’t depend on the device being online to provide data to the user, similar to the Optimistic State design pattern.
+you want to ensure that the access to this data is as fast as possible, and that it doesn’t depend on the device being online to provide data to the user, similar to the [Optimistic State design pattern][].

 In this section,
-you will learn two different approaches, one that uses the database as a fallback, and one that combines local and remote data using a Stream.
+you will learn two different approaches, one that uses the database as a fallback, and one that combines local and remote data using a `Stream`.

 ### Using local data as fallback